Fabrizio Capobianco: The Dual Model: Headquarters in Silicon Valley, R&D in Italy

-The liquid enterprise
+The Liquid Enterprise

 In 2012, Capobianco founded TOK.tv, which became the largest social network in sports with over 40 million users worldwide.
 As the social network of the official apps of Real Madrid, FC Barcelona, Juventus and many other sports teams and leagues, TOK.tv allowed fans to talk and cheer even when they were apart.
 In 2016, TOK.tv raised $5 million in Venture Capital funding.

-TOK.tv was what Capobianco calls a “liquid enterprise”, one with no offices, where every employee is remote.
+TOK.tv was what Capobianco calls a "liquid enterprise", one with no offices, where every employee is remote.
 It is an evolution of the dual model, with headquarter in Silicon Valley and R&D in Italy.
 In this case, though, the R&D is not in a single town, but dispersed along the country.
 The goal was to harness the best talent in Italy, instead of being limited to a single pool of talent in one town.

 In September 2019, TOK.tv was acquired by Minerva Networks, and Capobianco became its Chief Innovation Officer.

+The Liquid Factory

+After 23 years in Silicon Valley, Capobianco moved back to Valtellina in 2022 with the ambition of transforming it into the European innovation capital for mountain lovers.
+He founded and launched The Liquid Factory in September 2024.
+It is a startup studio with the goal of creating the next Silicon Valley unicorn starting from Valtellina.
+Thanks to an investment of €4M by Banca Popolare di Sondrio, it plans to invest €200K in four Entrepreneurs in Resident for four years to create liquid companies (100% remote) aiming to establish themselves in Silicon Valley, with a Dual Model (headquarters in Silicon Valley, R&D in Italy).